 Surgery: Surgery, also known as Oral & Maxillofacial Surgery, is the least prescribed treatment option.
 Depending on your condition, a specialist may find it necessary to surgically advance the jaw or remove excess tissues in the throat, such as tonsils and adenoids, the uvula or parts of the soft palate.
 Surgery is recommended when other options fail.
 A major drawback is its invasiveness; once surgery has been performed, its results cannot be reversed.

-The SUAD Device is a premium dental sleep appliance developed for the treatment of snoring and obstructive sleep apnea.
+The SUAD and SomnoDent dental appliances are premium dental sleep appliances developed for the treatment of snoring and obstructive sleep apnea.
 It is an effective, comfortable, and durable alternative to CPAP therapy or corrective surgery.
-By simply wearing The SUAD™ Device while sleeping, your lower jaw (mandible) will be moved forward into a comfortable position, allowing relaxation of the tissues at the back of your throat and ensuring the base of your tongue does not collapse and block your airway, giving you a safe and soundless sleep.
+By simply wearing either one of these appliances while sleeping, your lower jaw (mandible) will be moved forward into a comfortable position, allowing relaxation of the tissues at the back of your throat and ensuring the base of your tongue does not collapse and block your airway, giving you a safe and soundless sleep.

-Features and Benefits of the SUAD Dental Appliance
+Features and Benefits of the Sleep Apnea Dental Appliances

-Non Restrictive in Movement: The SUAD™ Device allows for vertical and lateral mobility, allowing you to fully open your mouth, yawn, drink, take oral medication, and even speak clearly – without removing the appliance!
+Non Restrictive in Movement: They allow for vertical and lateral mobility, allowing you to fully open your mouth, yawn, drink, take oral medication, and even speak clearly – without removing the appliance!

-Highly Adaptable: If you have missing teeth, teeth that aren’t in correct position, crowns, bridge work, or even wear a full upper denture, The SUAD™ Device can be adapted to fit your mouth structure.
+Highly Adaptable: If you have missing teeth, teeth that aren’t in correct position, crowns, bridge work, or even wear a full upper denture, These appliances can be adapted to fit your mouth structure.
 Note: If you are missing all of your lower teeth, you will not be a suitable candidate for the device

-Combination Use: The SUAD™ Device can conveniently be used as a companion to your CPAP, allowing simpler mask fitting, reduced CPAP pressure, and a compact alternative for travelling.
+Combination Use: They can conveniently be used as a companion to your CPAP, allowing simpler mask fitting, reduced CPAP pressure, and a compact alternative for travelling.

-Preferred: The SUAD™ Device is an appliance that is favoured by many practitioners and patients throughout North America.
+Preferred: These appliancesare ones that are favoured by many practitioners and patients throughout North America.

-Enduring Durability: The SUAD™ Device is the only appliance continuing to offer a two-year limited warranty
+Enduring Durability: These appliances are the only appliance continuing to offer a two-year limited warranty

 - Quiet - no machine noises